“If you know somethin’ well, you can always paint it, but people would be better off buyin’ chickens.”

 If a bird is too injured to eat and drink or is unable to receive sustenance (food, water, and shelter) due to excess flock bullying, it is your responsibility.
 Failure to provide livestock with care consistent with customary animal husbandry practices is considered neglect in most states.

-The adding new birds into the coop at night technique.
+The “adding new birds to the coop at night” technique

 I’ve heard people say that this works, but I have yet to meet anyone who actually had success with this.